alirezabahram7/wallet-microeservice/README.md

 `docker-compose exec app php artisan test`

 6) To run the daily job that calculates the total amount of transactions, run the following command:
-`docker-compose exec app php artisan calculate-total-amount`
+`docker-compose exec app php artisan calculate:total-amount`